GuavaCZ/calendar/README.md

 ### Actions
 Before you read about the different ways to add interactions to your calendar, you need to understand how actions in the calendar work.

+Actions used within the Calendar context need the `CalendarAction` trait to work properly.

-We provide a few drop-in replacements of the regular Filament actions:
+We provide a few drop-in replacements of the regular Filament actions that already implement everything necessary:

 - CreateAction
 - ViewAction